What is the Ten Movement?

 See the no-kill progress.

 In 2012, the live-release rate (LRR) of shelter cats in Cincinnati was an unsettling 37 percent.
 That means only one out of three cats that entered a shelter would survive to adoption.
-Thanks to our partners and friends, we’ve seen the live-release rate grow and grow.
+Since then, we’ve seen the live-release rate continue to grow thanks to our partners and friends in Cincinnati, Dayton and Northern Kentucky.

 Follow us for updates: